thingts/path/README.md

 ## Why?

-Instead of tedious and error-prone juggling raw strings with `indexOf()`, `slice()`, regexes, or [node:path](https://nodejs.org/api/path.html), this package provides ergonomic, semantically meaningful types for file paths and URL paths.
+Working with raw path strings (`indexOf()`, `slice()`, regexes, or `node:path`) is tedious, brittle, and hard to read.
+This package provides type‑safe, expressive objects that support concepts like filenames, extensions, parents, joins, and URL semantics.

 ## Features

-* Pure typescript, no dependencies on node.js or other runtimes
+- Pure TypeScript — no Node.js dependencies
-* Immutable, chainable path objects with type-safe operations
+- Immutable, chainable path objects
-* All paths are normalized on construction
-* Easy access to path parts (filename, stem, extension, parent)
-* Path transformations (replace stem/extension/parent, transform filename, etc)
-* Path navigation (join, resolve, relativeTo, descendsFrom, etc)

-Together these features give you a safer, more expressive way to work with file, directory, and URL paths.

-> ⚠️ Currently only POSIX-style paths are supported (e.g. `/foo/bar`).
+- POSIX-style normalization (`.`, `..`, repeated slashes) on construction
+- Rich filename operations (stem, extension, transforms)
+- Type‑safe path navigation (`join`, `resolve`, `relativeTo`, `descendsFrom`)
+- Robust URL support with query/fragment manipulation and percent‑encoding

+For complete docs, see the [API Reference](https://thingts.github.io/path)

 > 💡 This package does not do any filesystem access, it is only for manipulating path strings.
 For filesystem access, see [`@thingts/fs-path`](https://github.com/thingts/fs-path) which builds on this package.

+---

 ## Installation